Enumerated Numberized Column

 One fact table usually corresponds to multiple dimension tables.
 Storing all dimension attributes in the dimension table relieves the fact table of storing a large number of descriptive fields redundantly, bringing higher storage efficiency and, based on standardized dimension table association structure and index optimization, further booting multidimensional query performance.

 In ETL interface, you can perform a join operation on an existing dimension table directly according to the foreign key field.
-For example, the above-mentioned source table EMPLOYEE can associate with dimension table department through foreign key field DEPT. If an enumerated field coming from the source table does not have a corresponding dimension table, you can create one for the source table through the Create Enumerated Numberized Column functionality.
+For example, the above-mentioned source table EMPLOYEE can associate with dimension table gender.txt through foreign key field gender.
+If an enumerated field coming from the source table does not have a corresponding dimension table, you can create one for the source table through the Create Enumerated Numberized Column functionality.
 A dimension table in ETL also called Numberized Table.
 On the Create Enumerated Numberized Column window, the text format enumerated values are converted to ordered numerical marks so that storage efficiency is optimized and query performance is increased.

 Select Employee as the data source, click Create Enumerated Numberized Column button to perform the following setup: